DOCLINE -- What is DOCLINE®?

 Requests can be created, routed, received, and filled in this system.
 DOCLINE participants can also check the status of requests for which they are either the borrowing or lending library.

-DOCLINE serves over 3,000 U.S., Canadian, and Mexican medical libraries at no cost.
+DOCLINE serves nearly 3,000 U.S., Canadian, and Mexican medical libraries at no cost.
 Some selected national and major medical libraries in other countries also have DOCLINE access.
 Health sciences libraries and libraries at institutions with a health sciences mission are eligible to apply for access to the DOCLINE system.

 - Related Questions:

 - How can I find out if my institution is eligible to use DOCLINE?

 - What is the Electronic Fund Transfer System (EFTS)?